piger/Preferences/README.md

     git submodule foreach git pull origin master

+If `git` shows "new commits" for any submodule directory, run this command:

+    git submodule update

+Then take your time to curse `git` and it's stupid interface.

 ## Notes

 Some stuff is ancient, some is outdated, some I don't use anymore.
 Emacs, zsh and tmux are